diharalanza/expressreact/README.md

 After downloading the file,

-Create a mongoDB atlas account, this will store the database
+Create a mongoDB atlas account, this will store the database.
+Remember the username and password you create.
+Click Database on the left, and click connect for the cluster created.
+Click VScode and copy the connection string

-After registering and creating a database, go into the "config.js" file and replace the properties to match your configuration.
+After, go into the "config.js" file and replace the connectionURL with the copied connection string.
+Change the password property to the password for the user you created.
+Save the file.

 open terminal/cmdline in the main directory and run